 During the restricted burning times, it is unlawful to set fire to or cause to be set on fire, any rubbish, refuse or other material without a permit.

-At all other times, burning is permitted subject to compliance with the requirements of Clause 22, 31 and 32 of the City of Gosnells Animal, Environment and Nuisance Local Law 2011.
+At all other times, burning is permitted subject to compliance with the requirements of Clause 3.2 and 3.3 of the City of Gosnells Public Health Local Law 2017.
 Conditions below.

-- A person shall not on any land 2000 square metres or greater in area set fire to rubbish, refuse or other material unless –
+- A person shall not on any land 2,000 square metres or greater in area set fire to rubbish, refuse or other material –

-- a haze alert has not been issued by the Bureau of Meteorology for the period during which burning is to take place; and
+- when a haze alert has been issued by the Bureau of Meteorology for the period during which burning is to take place.

-- Subclause (2) shall not apply to any barbeque, solid fuel water heater, space heater or ovens fired with dry paper, dry wood, synthetic char or charcoal type fuel.
+- Subclauses (1), (2) and 3(b) shall not apply to any barbeque, solid fuel water heater, space heater or ovens fired with dry paper, dry wood, synthetic char or charcoal type fuel.

 An owner or occupier of land or premises shall not cause or permit the escape of fumes or odours from the land or premises in such quantity or of such a nature as to cause or to be a nuisance to any person.